Portugal Golden Visa

 Can I use cryptocurrency such as Bitcoin to apply for the Portugal Golden Visa?

-At Get Golden Visa, we are proud to accept all our fees in Bitcoin.
+Get Golden Visa may accept certain fee payments in cryptocurrency, subject to compliance and operational requirements.
 However, the Portuguese government does not accept the Portugal Golden Visa investment to be made in any currency other than Euros.

 Should I avoid certain firms offering Golden Visa services?